thoppe/Presentation_Topics/docs/HnT_65_trypophobia/index.md

 ---- .aligncenter .bg-black
 @unsplash(NGG9VaoTKEw) .dark

-.text-intro What need art can be created from .text-data generative models?
+.text-intro What neat art can be created from .text-data generative models?

 ---- .aligncenter